-Affix function | number of borrowed affixes |
+| Affix function | number of borrowed affixes |

-1 verbal derivational markers
+1 verbal derivational marker

 1 valency-changing suffix

-2 subject agreement markers, in Semenderé and (similarly) Sillí dialects (Dawkins 1916: 144)
+2 subject agreement markers, in the varieties of Semenderé and (similarly) Sillí (Dawkins 1916:144)

 The borrowing of these forms is “probably due to the resemblance of -misti with the Turkish pluperfect in -mIs-tI to which the 1st and 2nd person plural markers -k and -nIz are added.
 The Semenderé forms seem to replicate the Central Anatolian Turkish pluperfect in -DI-mIș-tI, e.g. ol-du-muș-tu-k → cé-tun-mis-ti-c” (Janse 2009b).